Kenilworth Road: Other uses

 Kenilworth Road has been used occasionally by the England women's team.
 The inaugural UEFA Women's Championship in 1984 saw Kenilworth Road play host to the second leg of the Final against Sweden, won by Sweden on penalties.
 The most recent use of the stadium by the women's team was a 4–2 victory over Spain on 22 March 2001.
 Kenilworth Road has been used by England's under-17 team since the 1970s, most recently in a 3–0 win over their Italian counterparts in the 2007 FA International Tournament Final.

 The ground is home to the Hatters Study Support Centre, which provides local school pupils with ICT equipment, football training and lessons in numeracy and literacy.
 Kenilworth Road also hosts a number of local tournaments and events, including an annual youth competition organised by London Luton Airport.

+On 23 March 2024, Hashtag United F.C.
+Women defeated Newcastle United W.F.C.
+2–1 at Kenilworth Road in the FA Women's National League Cup final.

 Records

 The highest attendance record at this stadium was 30,069 against Blackpool in the FA Cup on 4 March 1959.
 The highest attendance in the Football League was 27,911 against Wolverhampton Wanderers in Division One on 5 November 1955.

 The highest seasonal average for Luton at Kenilworth Road was 21,455 in the 1955–56 season.
 Luton's lowest seasonal average was 5,527 in 1998–99.
-The most recent season in which the average attendance was more than 10,000 was in the 1990–91 season, when the seasonal average was 10,313.
+The most recent season in which the average attendance was more than 10,000 was in the 2023–24 season, when the seasonal average was 11,278.